 The one revelation about bone broths that often surprises people is that there is rarely any significant mineral content.
 Minerals like Calcium are often in very low levels in bone broths, which seems odd considering the bones from which all the minerals and nutrients are being pulled are full of them!
-Studies have confirmed that it isn’t the minerals pulled from the bones that actually create value when considering the effects on bone density, but rather, the collagen protein that is extracted.
+Studies have confirmed that it isn’t the minerals pulled from the bones that actually create value when considering the effects on bone density, but rather, the collagen protein (specifically the amino acids that comprise it) that is extracted.

 - the multiple forms of calcium with varying degrees of bioavailability